PCSX2/pcsx2-net-www/docs/troubleshooting/identify.md

 ## Reach out for help

 After you've collected all the report materials, consider reaching out in either the respective [Discord](https://www.pcsx2.net/discord) channel, the [public forum](https://forums.pcsx2.net/) or our [issue tracker](https://github.com/PCSX2/pcsx2/issues) for further assistance.

-## Commenting Etiquette

-GitHub allows users to comment nearly everywhere.
-You can comment on issues, on commits, or even on one concrete line of a commit.
-This is a very powerful tool, but also has a great potential for abuse.

-### Keeping it real

-The comment system is not a forum, and is generally _**not**_ for idle chat.
-Many of the devs have comments feeding directly into our inboxes, and a bunch of spam for smileys or statements like "make it faster plz" isn't what we consider a good time.
-So please be considerate.

-There are a few rules an guidelines that we all need to follow in order for this public feedback system to work:

-- Comments should be relevant to the commit/issue and should contain _useful information_.
-- If you're having general problems with PCSX2, you can use our [Issue tracker](https://github.com/PCSX2/pcsx2/issues), or if you don't really know what revision causes it, our [Public Forum](https://forums.pcsx2.net).
-This way we can discuss and troubleshoot the issue in depth, in its right place.
-- Statements like "please make it faster" or "please fix my game" are not acceptable and will be deleted.
-- Phrasing the statement as a question like "Will this make it faster?" or "Will this fix my game?" is not acceptable either, and will also be deleted.
-- If we delete your post, there was a good reason for it.
-Deleting posts without justification would be counter-productive, much the same way that allowing posts with no relevant content would also be counter-productive.
+For more details on how to contribute in general, [See our contributing guide.](../contributing/contributing.md)